millicast/millicast-sdk/developer-wsl-info.md

 Add your "Puppeteerrc.cjs" file to the global .gitignore file so that its not pushed up to the main repository in github, which could affect Apple/MacOS users.

 Next uninstall then reinstall Puppeteer inside the millicast-sdk subdirectory.
-This should help you fix the issue, but you may lead to another error depending on the packages and dependencies you have installed for WSL locally.
-I will address this below in the third error resolution.
+This should help you fix the issue, but may lead to another error depending on the packages and dependencies you have installed for WSL locally.
+I will address this below in the third issue resolution.

  -----------------

  - The third issue you may encounter is due to not having Chrome installed for WSL.
 Your terminal may display the following error:

  ".cache/puppeteer/chrome/linux-119.0.6045.105/chrome-linux64/chrome: error while loading shared libraries: libxkbcommon.so.0: cannot open shared object file: No such file or directory"